If there’s one book that changed my life, it was Mitch Albom’s “Tuesdays with Morrie”.

 …“There is no point in keeping vengeance or stubbornness.
 These things”—he sighed—”these things I so regret in my life.
 Pride.
 Vanity.
 Why do we do the things we do?”

 1. We can’t be happy if we only focus on gaining material possessions.
 Don’t depend your happiness on new gadgets or appliances or clothes or furniture.
 It’s a trap.
 Instead do something that gives you purpose and meaning.
 Build meaningful relationships.
 Help people in need.
 Do something for the betterment of the planet (Yes it’s challenging.
-I’m practicing it).
+I’m still working on it).

 3. Change the way you see things.
 If you’re in Morrie’s position, what would you do?
 Most people may get depressed and consumed with self-pity.
 I know it’s hard.
 But the truth is, we have a choice to see things differently.
 Dying may be horrible, but for Morrie, it’s wonderful (see the excerpts above).

 4. Become the person you want to be.
-Often, we become very busy living our lives.
+Often, we become busy living our lives.
 Work harder.
 Work more.
 Achieve more.
 Travel more.
 Experience more.
 Gain more.
-You get the picture.
 Nothing’s evil about working harder or trying to achieve more.
 But if we lose track of what we really want to become as a person, then something’s not right.
 Evaluate yourself from time to time: “Are you becoming the person you want to be?”

 5. Always do great work.
 Hundreds of people came over to visit Morrie Schwartz.
 And they all said, “I’ve never had another teacher like you.”
 Those were his students.
 Those were the people he touched.
 Obviously, he wasn’t your typical college professor.
 He empowered his students to become better people.
 That’s great work.